 4 hours – Depending upon your writing skills, your essay can take approximately four hours to complete.

 1 hour (plus preparation and travel time) - Your presentation and interview will take one hour.
-Interviews for 2018 are scheduled for March 22 and 23 in Alexandria, VA.

 You can access your ACCE event participation information on the ACCE website.
 To do so, log into the site on the upper right hand corner of any page of the site, using your username and password.
 Then click on My Account, My Membership, and then on My ACCE Activity.
 This report will list your recent participation history.